wtRinaldi/portfolio/content/experience.md

 ::

 ::Paragraph
-Resolved issues within the existing Vue component library, enhancing the usability and performance of the components
+Resolved issues within the existing Vue component library, enhancing the usability and performance of the components.
 ::

 ::ContentH2